HOME :: WHAT'S NEW :: PROJECTS :: SAILING :: MAINTENANCE :: RESOURCES

 Safety Considerations | Awlgrip Tips

-I primed the hull in the same operation as priming the decks; I will do the topcoats in separate operations.
-However, priming is a very nice thing to get out of the way.
+I primed the hull in the same operation as priming the decks, but did the topcoats in separate operations.
+However, priming was a very nice thing to get out of the way.
 On the large surfaces of the hull, I used a 3/16" nap Glasskoter roller to spread the primer, then tipped it off with a brush.
 This left brush marks that did not level out, but I was prepared for this since I had used the product before.
 (More description on the product on the deck painting page.)
 I started at the stern on one side and worked my way forward, rolling about a 1-2' longitudinal area from rail to waterline, then tipping it off and moving on.
 I only painted just past the top scribed line, which used to indicate the top of the boottop, since I plan on raising the bottom paint to this line and striking a new boottop above.
 I moved quickly to avoid serious lap marks, since the primer dries very quickly.
 However, significant sanding will be necessary anyway, so I wasn't too worried, and there was nothing I could do about it anyway.
 I was also at a disadvantage since the staging was set up for deck work, meaning I had to sit on the staging to be at the proper height to work on the hull; when the decks are done, I will lower the staging to make application of the Awlgrip on the hull much easier.
 This will be done in a separate operation from the deck topcoat painting.

-Well, the primer on the hull came out really poorly.
+The primer on the hull came out really poorly.
 The brush marks were very difficult to sand out, and were so deep that I ended up sanding through the primer over much of the hull, probably 50% or more.
 This was unsatisfactory!
 Tipping just does not work well with this particular product.
 (Awl-Quik epoxy primer, # D-8003; Converter # D-9001)

 I spent several difficult hours sanding the hull primer, at first attempting to maintain a decent coating by sanding with 220 grit and then, after about 1/3 of one side, I decided that there was no point--the brush marks were just too deep, and there was no avoiding sanding through.
 This was very discouraging and, to top things off, the primer apparently becomes more difficult to sand the longer it cures.
 When sanding the deck, the day after priming, I was able to easily hand sand.
 The next day, however, it was next to impossible to easily sand the hull!
 I ended up switching to 120 grit for the bulk of the sanding, then finishing with 220.
 All in all, a very aggravating day.